dougproctor/dougproctor.github.io/_pages/faq.md

 <h3>How much does it cost?</h3>

->Tiny Talk is free to download and use.
+>Tiny Talk is free to download and use for everyone.
+Whether you're using Tiny Talk to stay in touch for personal use, to meet others at your college or university, to help your remote team stay connected, or to increase engagement in your volunteer group, Tiny Talk is free.

 <h3>What do you do with my data?</h3>